xuankimtran/docs-1/pages/katalon-studio/docs/index.md

 As test automation becomes more crucial in today's technology landscape, it can be challenging to find an automation solution that is affordable, simple to set up, and comprehensive to meet a variety of automation needs.

-To address these concerns, we initially created Katalon Studio as a viable alternative to both open-source and commercial testing tools.
+To address these concerns, we initially created [Katalon TestOps](https://analytics.katalon.com/) and Katalon Studio as a set of innovative and cohesive Continuous Testing tools and services to help software development teams achieve Continous Delivery with confidence.
 Now, we have expanded our range to a variety of products to assist your automation testing needs.

 ### Katalon Studio